 An innovative freelance photographer who is technically astute in landscape, portrait, and wedding shoots, with a keen eye for visual aesthetics.
 Comfortable with studio and external location set up.
 It comes with multiple referrals from satisfied clients and won numerous awards in the wedding industry sector.
 Two portrait projects were published in Times' Magazine's top 100 most influential people of the decade.

 Professional Photographer deemed as a wizard regarding shot composition, light manipulation, and color palette enhancement techniques.
-Comfortable in using DSLR Lenses and state of the art digital editing software.
-Holds an Associate’s Degree in digital photography.
+Comfortable in using DSLR Lenses and state-of-the-art digital editing software.
+Holds an Associate's Degree in digital photography.
 Excellent grasp of color, lines, balance, texture, and spatial depth in images.

-Photographer Job Descriptions, Responsibilities and Duty Examples
+Photographer Job Descriptions, Responsibilities and Duties

 This is the section where content can win over, or lose the reader entirely.
 Feel free to showcase your portfolio or personal website, but do not hyperlink in between your job duties.
 Instead, create a separate section where you may include all the links and social media URLs where examples of your work are shown.